 Some important questions to ask yourself when thinking about your retirement

 *Two big factors weigh heavily on your retirement savings needs: how many years you’re going to spend in retirement and how much you’re going to need to withdraw each year.

 It’s a rule of thumb to match the money in your employer plan.

-If your employer offers a retirement plan like a 401(k) or 403(b) plan) and will match your contributions up to a certain percentage, make sure you get the full amount of free money that’s available to you.
+If your employer offers a retirement plan like an ISK, a 401(k) or 403(b) plan) and will match your contributions up to a certain percentage, make sure you get the full amount of free money that’s available to you.